openochem/openochem/docker/README.md

 docker exec ochem-mariadb mariadb ochem_demo -e "drop table flyway_schema_history"

 If you have a local installation of mysql, it will interfere with the docker.
-Stop local mysql before running "up" command
+Stop the local mysql before running "up" command